-In the first story of the Martin & Sylvia "Christmas-time" Collection, Martin and Sylvia decide they want to construct the family's traditional winter garden without any help.
+In the story, "Part One: Christmas Garden" of the Martin & Sylvia's Christmastime Collection, Martin and Sylvia decide they want to construct the family's traditional winter garden without any help.
 Daddy is hesitant – building the spiral shaped stone path can be complicated and exhausting.
 But brother and sister are undaunted, and Martin—in charge of the stones—finds out what it is to meet a challenge with determination and creativity.

 Warm and satisfying, these pizza spirals can be made with homemade or store-bought dough.